-6.1.1 - The governance of the institution is reflective of an effective leadership in tune with the vision and mission of the Institution
+6.1.1 - The governance of the institution is reflective of an effective leadership in tune with the vision and mission of the Institution andstructures starting from Board of Management, Administrative Council, and various statutory bodies.

-True to its vision and mission to create worthy citizens and to be a centre of excellence, the institution's governance system is decentralised and participatory with well-defined systems and structures starting from Board of Management, Administrative Council, and various statutory bodies.
 The Principal takes the key decisions in consultation with a benevolent management.
 The policy, procedures, guidelines pertaining to admission, placement, counselling, training and development is a collaborative effort of the Principal, Directors, Departmental Heads and staff.
 Administrative freedom and academic autonomy are granted to the HODs.
-Staff meetings with Management and Principal , Department meetings discuss academic matters ,support decision making ,policy development and implementation The Principal, COE, Directors and HODs plan financial budgets and report regularly to the Board, in tune with the participative decision making model at CMS.
+Staff meetings with Management and Principal , Department meetings discuss academic matters , support decision making , policy development and implementation The Principal, COE, Directors and HODs plan financial budgets and report regularly to the Board, in tune with the participative decision making model at CMS.
 A consistent formal and informal feedback from students brings out the transparency of administration.

-The teachers head various environmental, moralistic, cultural and socially conscious activities discharged through the NSS Unit, Women's Cell, Eco Club, Reader's club, Fine-Arts Club, Rotaract ,Anti Narcotics and Anti ragging committee .Self motivated teaching and non teaching staff maintain the spirit of the College.
+The teachers head various environmental, moralistic, cultural and socially conscious activities discharged through the NSS Unit, Women's Cell, Eco Club, Reader's club, Fine-Arts Club, Rotaract , Anti Narcotics and Anti ragging committee .Self motivated teaching and non teaching staff maintain the spirit of the College.
 Alumni and PTA immensely support the institution's development.